 This challenge extends the Plants investigation so now four or more children are involved.

-Can you put the numbers 1 to 8 into the circles so that the four
+Can you put the numbers 1 to 8 into the circles so that the four calculations are correct?

 This challenging activity involves finding different ways to distribute fifteen items among four sets, when the sets must include three, four, five and six items.

 Place the numbers 1 to 10 in the circles so that each number is the difference between the two numbers just below it.

 There were chews for 2p, mini eggs for 3p, Chocko bars for 5p and lollypops for 7p in the sweet shop.
 What could each of the children buy with their money?